AdaCore/spark2014/lrm/source/mapping-spec.rst

 The own variable is then refined into a normal variable, an input external variable ad an output external variable.

+*Note that the* |SPARK| *versions of this example are currently TBD, as the relevant syntax is not yet defined.*

 Specification in SPARK 2005: